 October- December: Interviews are conducted

 Materials required for application are:

 - Three letters of reference

-- A short letter of intent (up to 1 page) specifying the primary training specialty the candidate wants to pursue, motivation for training and career goals.
+- A personal statement (up to 1 page) specifying motivation for training and career goals.

 Fellows will receive standard stipend and benefits from the Departments of Human Genetics and Pathology at the University of Chicago.

-Applications and questions regarding the Laboratory Fellowship Training Programs should be addressed to:
+Applications and questions regarding the Laboratory Genetics and Genomics Training Program should be addressed to: